daviddelavega/TestAssignment/README.md

 ----- Test instructions ---

 1. Design and implement (in the OO language of your choice) a thermometer class or classes that read the temperature of some external source.
 I achieved this Requirement: Implemented in C#.
 The temperature data originates from GraphQL mutator, which is an external source.
+Each Consumer of the temperature data is also created via a GraphQL API call.

 2. The thermometer needs to be able to provide temperature in both Fahrenheit and Celsius.
 I achieved this Requirement: The thermometer returns both Fahrenheit and Celsius when an Alert Critieria (i.e. threshold) has been breached.